spiffe/tornjak/docs/tornjak-quickstart.md

 Now that we have the SPIRE deployment set up, it should be fairly simple to use Tornjak.

-### Creating the Tornjak Configmap
+### Creating the Tornjak ConfigMap

-We first need to create the configmap.
+We first need to create the ConfigMap.
 We can create a new file:

 ```
-➜  quickstart git:(master) k cat tornjak-configmap.yaml
+➜  quickstart git:(master) cat tornjak-configmap.yaml
 apiVersion: v1
 kind: ConfigMap
 metadata: